tairasu/TurtleSilicon/README.md

 Before you begin, ensure you have the following:

-*   A working version of **CrossOver** installed (the trial version is sufficient and can still be used after expiration).
+*    **CrossOver** v25.0.1 or later installed (the trial version is sufficient and can still be used after expiration).
-    - I recommend using CrossOver v25.0.1 or later.
-Older versions will cause issues.
 *   The **World of Warcraft Client** for your desired version:
-    - Turtle WoW: Download from the official Turtle WoW website
+    - Turtle WoW: The launcher will provide a download link for first time users
-    - Project Epoch: Provide a WotLK 3.3.5a client (TurtleSilicon will download Project Epoch files)
+    - Project Epoch: Provide a WotLK 3.3.5a client that is already updated with the Ascension Launcher (TurtleSilicon will **not** download Project Epoch files)
-    - Other versions: Provide your own legitimate WoW installation
+    - Other versions: Provide your own WoW installation